Fighting Between Armenia And Azerbaijan Threatens To Spiral Into Full-Blown War

 "Right now, the most important thing is to cease hostilities and not try to figure out who's right and who's wrong," Putin's spokesman, Dmitry Peskov, told reporters.
 He said Russia would use its traditionally good relations with Armenia and Azerbaijan to resolve the conflict.

-The United States also enjoys friendly ties to both countries.
+The United States also enjoys friendly ties with both countries.
 "We have a lot of good relationships in that area," President Trump said Sunday regarding the Nagorno-Karabakh conflict.
 "We'll see if we can stop it."